Cost estimation is hard—creating a project budget that works for your agency and your clients is practically an art form.

-Creating this kind of very high-level cost estimation is helpful before you start your project plan to provide a sanity check for over-engineering the process.
-You might find that if you don’t have any idea of the level of effort you can afford to apply to different phases, you get half way though your project plan and realize you’ve overcooked it.
+Creating this kind of very high-level cost estimation is helpful before you start your project plan to provide a sanity check to avoid over-engineering the process.
+If you don’t have any idea of the level of effort you can afford, you’ll get halfway through your project plan and realize you’ve overcooked it.

 4. Know Why You’re Estimating

-Cost estimation will always have a context and knowing the full picture of the context will ensure that you don’t waste your time producing something that might be technically correct, but totally inappropriate for the project.
+Cost estimation will always have a context.
+Knowing the full picture ensures that you don’t waste your time producing something that might be technically correct but totally inappropriate for the project.

 5. Know What Kind Of Estimate You Need

-So what are the project estimation techniques in project management?
-There are a few different ways to estimate a project and it’s worth being familiar with them so that you know what estimation technique to your project.
+So what are the project estimation methods in project management?
+There are a few different ways to estimate a project and it’s worth being familiar with them so that you know what estimation technique to use in your project.
 In this section, we’re going to cover off five estimation techniques: